-- sponsoring employer or employers where there is a multi-employer scheme and the sponsoring employer's auditor; and - scheme actuary. - 85.
-When a pension scheme uses another organisation or the sponsoring employer to deal with the administration of contributions and benefits and to maintain membership and financial records, the trustees arrange for the scheme auditor to have direct access to the records and personnel of the relevant organisation acting as scheme administrator. - 86.
-In view of the importance of the scheme actuary's work to the information contained in the scheme's annual report, it is normally appropriate for the scheme auditor to obtain the trustees' agreement to direct dealings between the auditor and the scheme actuary, both in terms of ongoing liaison regarding the affairs of the scheme and also in respect of the scheme actuary's and scheme auditor's duty to report matters of material significance directly to TPR, and to document this agreement in the engagement letter. - 87.
+- 80. The scheme auditor agrees the terms of the audit engagement with the trustees of the scheme and addresses the letter of engagement to the trustees. - 81.
+The scheme auditor sets out the nature and scope of its audit obligations under PA 1995. so as to ensure that trustees are aware of the extent of those responsibilities.
+In particular, the auditor includes reference to its responsibility to report on the contributions payable to the scheme (if applicable) and to the statutory duty to report to TPR in certain circumstances, making it clear that the duty is to report matters if found, and does not involve undertaking additional work to identify reportable matters. - 82.
+Under PA 1995, the scheme auditor does not have a right of access to information held by third parties.
+Consequently, it is necessary for the scheme auditor to request such information, through the trustees when necessary for the external audit.
+The scheme auditor therefore includes in the engagement letter a paragraph relating to access to third parties to whom the trustees delegate particular functions, and to their records relating to the pension scheme.
+The scheme auditor may require information from the: - administrator: - investment manager(s): - custodian(s): - sponsoring employer or employers where there is a multi-employer scheme and the sponsoring employer's auditor; and - scheme actuary. - 83.
+When a pension scheme uses another organisation or the sponsoring employer to deal with the administration of contributions and benefits and to maintain membership and financial records, the trustees arrange for the scheme auditor to have direct access to the records and personnel of the relevant organisation acting as scheme administrator. - 84.
+In view of the importance of the scheme actuary's work to the information contained in the scheme's annual report, it is normally appropriate for the scheme auditor to obtain the trustees' agreement to direct dealings between the auditor and the scheme actuary, both in terms of ongoing liaison regarding the affairs of the scheme and also in respect of the scheme actuary's and scheme auditor's duty to report matters of material significance directly to TPR, and to document this agreement in the engagement letter. - 85.
 Regulations made under PA 1995 and the Scheme Administration Regulations require the employer to notify the trustees, within one month, of the occurrence of any event relating to the employer which there is reasonable cause to believe will be of material significance to the trustees or the scheme's professional advisers in the exercise of their functions.
 The scheme auditor may wish to include a term in the engagement letter requiring the trustees to inform the scheme auditor of any matters which come to their attention which may be relevant to the audit.